aheumaier/bash-demos/docs/best-practices.md

 - Use a single equal sign when checking `if [[ "${NAME}" = "Kevin" ]];` double or triple signs are not needed.
 - Use the new bash builtin test operator `([[ ... ]])` rather than the old single square bracket test operator or explicit call to test.

-#### Parameter notation
+### Parameter notation

 Always use long parameter notation when available.
 This makes the script more readable, especially for lesser known/used commands that you don't remember all the options for.
 If you are on the CLI, abbreviations make sense for efficiency.
 Nevertheless, when you are writing reusable scripts, a few extra keystrokes will pay off in readability and avoid ventures into man pages in the future, either by you or your collaborators.
-Similarly, we prefer set -o nounset over set -u.
+Similarly, we prefer `set -o nounset` over `set -u`.

 ```Bash
 # Avoid: